bendagan85/cloud-native-gis-pipeline/README.md

 ### 📂 Project Structure

-*Organized for maintainability using Helm Charts for Kubernetes and modular Terraform:*
+*Modular organization using Helm Charts for Kubernetes and Terraform for Infrastructure:*

 ---

 ## 🛡️ Robust CI/CD Pipeline (DevSecOps)

-The pipeline is designed with a **"Shift-Left"** security approach, ensuring no code reaches production without passing strict automated gates inside GitHub Actions.
+The pipeline implements a **"Shift-Left"** security approach, ensuring no code reaches production without passing automated gates.

 ### Pipeline Flow:

-We separate the lifecycle into two main stages: **Integration & Security** followed by **Automated Deployment**.
+The lifecycle is divided into **Integration & Security** testing followed by **Automated Deployment** to EKS.

-### Pipeline Highlights:
+### Quality & Security Gates:

-1. **Security Scanning (Trivy):** Scans the container image for CVEs (Critical/High) before building.
+1. **Security Scanning (Trivy):** Scans the container image for CVEs before the build completes.
-2. **Ephemeral Integration Testing (Kind):** Spins up a real **Kubernetes in Docker (Kind)** cluster inside the CI runner.
+2. **Ephemeral Testing (Kind):** Spins up a **Kubernetes in Docker (Kind)** cluster inside the CI runner to test the deployment in a real environment.
-3. **Smoke Tests:** Deploys a temporary Postgres DB and the App to verify connectivity and stability *before* touching the cloud.
+3. **Smoke Tests:** Deploys a temporary Postgres DB and the App to verify connectivity *before* pushing to AWS.

 ---

 ## 🚀 Kubernetes Scaling & Reliability

-The application runs on **Amazon EKS** and is configured for high availability using **Horizontal Pod Autoscaler (HPA)**.
+The application is hosted on **Amazon EKS** with high availability and automated scaling.

 ### Horizontal Pod Autoscaler (HPA)

-The system automatically scales the number of pods based on CPU utilization to handle increased data processing loads.
+The system automatically scales application pods based on real-time CPU utilization.

-**Proof of Autoscaling Configuration:**
+**Autoscaling Proof:**

 ---